clamsproject/clams-python/documentation/introduction.rst

 CLAMS App API
 -------------
 A CLAMS Python app is a python class that implements and exposes two core methods; ``annotate()``, ``appmetadata()``.
-And a good place to start writing a CLAMS app is to start with inheriting :class:`clams.app.ClamsApp`.

-If you're using :class:`clams.app.ClamsApp` as a super class of your app, you need to implement two methods :meth:`~clams.app.ClamsApp._appmetadata` and :meth:`~clams.app.ClamsApp._annotate`.
-Because following public methods in the class internally call those private methods respectively.

 * :meth:`~clams.app.ClamsApp.appmetadata`: Returns JSON-formatted :class:`str` that contains metadata about the app.
 * :meth:`~clams.app.ClamsApp.annotate`: Takes a MMIF as the only input and processes the MMIF input, then returns serialized MMIF :class:`str`.

+A good place to start writing a CLAMS app is to start with inheriting :class:`clams.app.ClamsApp`.
+And if you're doing so, you might want to implement two private methods instead of two public methods above.
+That's because the implementation of the public methods in the super class internally call these private methods respectively.

+* :meth:`~clams.app.ClamsApp._appmetadata` (using a :py:class:`~mmif.serialize.mmif.Mmif` object) and
+* :meth:`~clams.app.ClamsApp._annotate` (using a :class:`~clams.appmetadata.AppMetadata` object)

 We provide a tutorial for writing with a real world example at <:ref:`tutorial`>.
 We highly recommend you to go through it.

 Note on App metadata
 ^^^^^^^^^^^^^^^^^^^^^
 App metadata is a map where important information about the app itself is stored as key-value pairs.
-The specification is provided as a JSON schema at `here <appmetadata.jsonschema>`_.
+See <:ref:`appmetadata`> for the specification.
 In the future the app metadata will be used for automatic generation of CLAMS App index in the :ref:`appdirectory`, as well as automatic integration to Galaxy in the appliance deployment.

 HTTP webapp